Pennsylvania Route 94

 Pennsylvania Route 94 (PA 94) is a 30 mi long north–south state highway located in southern Pennsylvania.
-The southern terminus of the route is at the Mason–Dixon line, where PA 94 continues into Maryland as Maryland Route 30 (MD 30).
+The southern terminus of the route is at the Mason–Dixon line, where the road continues into Maryland as Maryland Route 30 (MD 30).
 The northern terminus is at PA 34 south of Mount Holly Springs.
 PA 94 heads north-northwest from the state line through southwestern York County, where it passes through Hanover and intersects PA 116/PA 194 in the center of town.
 Past Hanover, the route heads into rural areas and crosses into the eastern portion of Adams County.
 Here, PA 94 intersects U.S. Route 30 (US 30) east of New Oxford, PA 394 in Hampton, PA 234 north of Hampton, and US 15 in York Springs.
 The route heads into Cumberland County and crosses South Mountain, reaching its end at PA 34.
 PA 94 is designated as the 94th Infantry Division Memorial Highway for its entire length.

 The current route served as part of two 19th-century turnpikes that connected the Cumberland Valley with Baltimore.
 The section south of Hanover became part of the Hanover branch of the Baltimore and Reisterstown Turnpike (later the Baltimore and Hanover Turnpike) in 1805 while the section north of Hanover became the southern portion of the Hanover and Carlisle Turnpike, which continued north to Carlisle, in 1812.
 PA 94 was designated in 1928 to run from MD 30 at the Maryland border southeast of Hanover to PA 34 in Mount Holly Springs along a paved road.
 The route was widened in Hanover in the 1940s and 1950s.